stratdev3/SimpleW/src/Addons/SimpleW.Service.FileBrowser/readme.md

 - `filebrowser.changed`

 `POST /files/api/operations/cancel` cancels pending/running operations and active upload sessions on a best-effort basis.

+Upload sessions expire after `UploadSessionTimeout` without activity, and at most `MaxConcurrentUploadSessions` sessions may be active at once.
+Old orphaned `.part` files are removed at startup and periodically. `GET /files/api/uploads/:id` returns each file's received byte ranges so a client can resume only the missing chunks. `DELETE /files/api/uploads/:id` cancels one session and removes its temporary files.

 `UploadChunkBytes` must be lower than or equal to `SimpleWServerOptions.MaxRequestBodySize`, because SimpleW validates each request body before the module receives it.